-Faculty Research Grant Proposal Checklist:
+Faculty Research Grant Proposal Checklist

-- Proposal is ≤ \$4,000. - Consultation with Grants Office prior to submission. - IRB/Animal Subjects approval submitted (if necessary). - Proposal does not request funding for - Release time of stipend for researcher; - Travel support to attend professional conferences (unless there is a presentation on the funded project); - >\$750 for travel support to attend a professional conference to present research; - Travel support for student workers; - Hardware or software when comparable is available through Georgia College; - Stipends for non-Georgia College faculty.
+Proposal is ≤ \$4,000.

+- IRB/Animal Subjects approval submitted (if necessary). - Proposal does not request funding for - Release time of stipend for researcher; - Travel support to attend professional conferences (unless there is a presentation on the funded project); - >\$500 for travel support to attend a professional conference to present research; - Travel support for student workers; - Hardware or software when comparable is available through Georgia College; - Stipends for non-Georgia College faculty.

-Proposal includes
+Proposal includes:

 - Statement of Purpose written for a non-specialist audience

 - Statement of Significance

 - Literature Review

 - Methodology Section

 - Timeline

-Dissemination Plan
+- Dissemination Plan

 - Probability of External Support

 - Other Sources of Support for Project (if necessary)

 - Previous Faculty Research Grants

 - Budget Narrative

 - Budget Proposal